Tax Compliance and Planning · · 17 min read

 If you're a small business owner looking to dodge boot in a 1031 exchange, here are some friendly tips to keep in mind:

-Match or Increase Mortgage Amount: Next, when you're getting that replacement asset, aim for a mortgage amount that's equal to or even greater than the one on the property you sold.
+2. Match or Increase Mortgage Amount: Next, when you're getting that replacement asset, aim for a mortgage amount that's equal to or even greater than the one on the property you sold.
 This little trick helps you avoid mortgage headaches, which can happen if the debt on your new property is less than what you had before.
-As Inland points out, it is crucial for a smooth, tax-deferred transaction to understand how is boot taxed in a 1031 exchange while keeping those debt levels in check.
+As Inland points out, it is crucial for a smooth, tax-deferred transaction to understand mortgage requirements while keeping those debt levels in check.

 For instance, many small business owners have navigated these transactions successfully by sticking to these guidelines, leading to optimized tax deferral advantages and lower tax bills.
 Take a look at a case study about a delayed exchange for market diversification: an investor sold a property in a pricey urban area and reinvested in several properties in a more affordable market.
 This savvy move helped reduce risk and enhance their portfolio.